19 Types of Insects in New York

 Silverfish like dark places.
 They avoid direct sunlight by hiding through the day.
 Also, if you move an item they’re hiding under, they will run out and find another hiding place.

-These insects can survive a long time without food – sometimes up to a year.
+These insects can survive without food – sometimes up to a year.
 However, they require high humidity to survive and are sensitive to moisture.

 16. Wheel Bug